 The OTR target is a 10 μ m thick aluminum foil with a 1.25 inch diameter.
-Moving charged particle carries the electromagnetic fields that are dependent on the dielectric constant of the media.
-When a moving charge particle cross the boundary of two medium (vacuum and aluminum in this case), the electromagnetic radiation is emitted to reorganize the fields in the new media.
+A moving charged particle produces electromagnetic fields that are dependent on the dielectric constant of the media the particle traverses.
+When a moving charge particle cross the boundary between two media (vacuum and aluminum in this case), electromagnetic radiation is emitted to reorganize the fields in the new media.
 The radiation is emitted in both forward (beam direction) and backward (image charge direction) as shown in Figure 2.7.

 Three two inch diameter lenses were used for the imaging system to avoid optical distortion at lower electron energies.
-The focal lengths and positions of the lenses, shown in Figure 2.8, were calculated with thin lens equation and magnification of the image.
+The focal lengths and positions of the lenses, shown in Figure 2.8, were calculated with the thin lens equation to produce the desired image magnification.
 The lenses, assembly rods, and lens holder plates for the camera cage system were purchased from Thorlabs, Inc. [16].